Bariloche

 • Exceptional volcano views

-• Requires at least 2 days
+• Expensive and requires at least 2 days

 Transportation

-- Car recommended but not required
+- Car is useful but not required

 Connections